Eligibility Application for Athletes with Intellectual Impairment

 4. The application will be reviewed and endorsed by Athletes Without Limits and our U.S. National Eligibility Psychologist, then we’ll send it on to the Virtus International Eligibility Committee for International confirmation.

 Once confirmed athletes are assigned a Virtus Athlete Eligibility Number.
 Eligible athletes are added to both Athletes Without Limits US Master List and the Virtus International Master List.
-Eligibility does not expire but can take 1-3 months depending on the evidence of disability provided.
+Eligibility does not expire but can take 1-3 months or longer depending on the information provided as evidence and whether or not any additional diagnostic testing needs to be scheduled with the athlete’s psychologist.

 Note: Some athletes may not already have the exact testing needed for International-level eligibility.
 If the athlete requires new testing we’ve created this Guide for Psychologists you can provide the athlete’s psychologist to ensure the appropriate assessments are given.